luhmann/evernote-to-raindrop-exporter/README.md

 ### ☝️ Backup your data

-Before you proceed it is imperative to backup your data.
-This script has only been tested with my notes and my data and everything went fine, but due to this I cannot guarantee that you will like the end result.
+Before you proceed please backup your data.
+This script has only been tested with my notes and my data and everything went fine, but due to this I cannot guarantee that you will like the end-result.
 So please make sure that you can revert the changes.

-To backup your data:

-1. Go to the backup-tab in raindrops-settings: https://app.raindrop.io/settings/backups and choose one of the options there.
+To backup your data go to the backup-tab in raindrops-settings: https://app.raindrop.io/settings/backups and choose one of the options there.

 ### 🧐 Generate API-Tokens

-This script uses the Evernote and Raindrop APIs to work, so you will need to create an API-Token for both applications.
+This script uses the Evernote and Raindrop APIs, so you will need to create an API-Token for both applications.
 You will be asked for the tokens when you first open the app.
 You only need to do this once.

 #### Evernote